brockn/hdfs-nfs-proxy/src/main/resources/README.txt

 1. Requirements:

-        - HDFS Instance with CDH, Apache Hadoop 0.23+, or Apache Hadoop 1.0+
+        - HDFS Instance with CDH, Apache Hadoop 2.x+, or Apache Hadoop 1.x+
-        - Note that this has only been tested extensive on RHEL (or equivalent) with 5.7 and 6.X as NFS Clients with CDH3u2
         - NFS Packages (nfs-utils on RHEL, CentOS and nfs-common on Ubuntu) must be installed on any clients wishing to mount HDFS
-        - A native NFS Server cannot be running hte hosts unless you change the port of HDFS NFS Proxy, instructions in the FAQ
+        - A native NFS Server cannot be running the hosts unless you change the port of HDFS NFS Proxy, instructions in the FAQ

 1. Download